aseichter2007/ClipboardConqueror/readme.md

    ```
    - |||introduction|
    ```
    will tell you about LLMs and how they work, and explain the settings that are useful to control generation.
+Ready to paste immediately.

    - |||character|Say hello
      // This is exemplary; character is not a default prompt.
 Captain Clip will respond.
 Try: